agun/SC-Category-Select/readme.md

 Create a new Weblog Custom Field as usual.
 Select SC Category Select from the Field Type dropdown.

 Select one or more Category Groups from the multi-select list.

+You can also use this field type with FieldFrame Matrix.

 Finish entering all other details for the Custom Field and save it!